-We've picked out five great UK cities for an Easter break, all of which come alive in spring.
+We've picked out five great UK cities for a spring break, all of which come alive in spring.
 Whether you're taking the kids away, going on a romantic getaway or travelling solo, these spots have something for everybody.

 Spring in Edinburgh is visible as soon as you step out at Edinburgh Waverley Station - the adjacent Princes Street Gardens will be in full bloom.
 There are fewer tourists in springtime compared to the hectic summer months, so you can enjoy Scotland's capital city at a calmer pace.

 If you're travelling with kids, visit the Edinburgh International Science Festival in April for fun & educational shows, events and displays.
-It's on from the 4th-19th of April.
-Slightly after Easter (but no less reason to visit) is the International Children’s Festival, running from 20th-31st of May.
+It's on from the 9th to the 24th of April.
+Slightly after Easter (but no less reason to visit) is the International Children’s Festival, running from 7th to the 15th of May.
 The Festival boasts a calendar filled to the brim with interactive, child-friendly artistic performances.
-Or, celebrate Scotland's 'water of life' with World Whisky Day on Saturday 16th May.
+Or, celebrate Scotland's 'water of life' with World Whisky Day on Saturday 21st May.
 Not quite one for the kids!

 Spring is a lovely time to be in London - there's just so much going on.
-Kick start your trip with a brew at the London Coffee Festival, on from 2nd-5th of April before having a cheap day out visiting London's top spots, including Parliament Square, Buckingham Palace and the Southbank.
+Kick start your trip with a brew at the London Coffee Festival, on from before having a cheap day out visiting London's top spots, including Parliament Square, Buckingham Palace and the Southbank.

-It may not be full-on sunbathing weather, but the milder temps are ideal for exploring London’s parks.
+It may not be full-on sunbathing weather, but the milder temperatures are ideal for exploring London’s parks.
 Hyde Park and Regent's Park are popular with tourists, so if you're after something off the beaten track, head south to the likes of Battersea Park or Clapham Common.
 Hidden away in Battersea Park is an interactive children's zoo, where the kids can feed the meerkats, emus and donkeys!
-Kids will also love the scavenger hunt at the Natural History Museum on 27th March, where they'll hunt for treasures in the museum by solving cryptic clues.
+Kids will also love the Easter fun family activities available at the Natural History Museum, from feeding games to finding and identifying different animals.